Gravitational waves from strong first order phase transitions: Conclusions

 We conclude with a remark on the deflagration.
-As previously mentioned, due to a reheating effect that slows down the rate of the phase transition greatly, enacting a reduction of wall speed in tandem $\vw\approx0.4 \rightarrow \vw\approx0.1$.
-In effect, and although this reduces the observed gravitational wave power as was explained in \cite{Cutting:2019zws}, it may also provide a way to enact baryogenesis in the latter part of the phase transition.
+As previously mentioned, due to reheating effects in front of the bubble wall, the wall speed is reduced from $\vw\approx0.4 \rightarrow$ to $\vw\approx0.1$ in the course of the simulation.
+Despite this reducing the observed gravitational wave power, as explained in Ref.~\cite{Cutting:2019zws}, this may provide a way to enact baryogenesis in the latter part of the phase transition.
 Electroweak baryogenesis \cite{Huber:2013kj} in its original form was argued to be most efficient in transitions with low asymptotic wall speeds, at odds with strong gravitational wave production.
-However, this reheating implies that electroweak baryogenesis and gravitational wave production need not be mutually exclusive: the two different regimes (prior and after reheating) could allow for a sufficiently strong (to be observed) gravitational wave imprint, while still allowing for baryogenesis to occur.
+However, this reheating implies that electroweak baryogenesis and gravitational wave production need not be mutually exclusive: the two different regimes (prior and after reheating) could allow for a sufficiently strong (observable) gravitational wave imprint, while still allowing for baryogenesis to occur.
 For example, the deflagration we simulate produces a loud signal for sufficiently large $\Hn R_*$, while approximately 30\% of the universe is swept by walls with speed $\vw \approx 0.1$, which if maintained from the beginning would produce a much weaker signal.
 A detailed exploration of this effect as function of transition strength, wall speed and bubble size deserves further investigation.